pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 # Trivial case

-You'll notice that container creation delegate receives `IServiceCollection` interface instance, which by itself is `IList<ServiceDescriptor>`.
-ServiceDescriptor contains information about a registered service:
+You'll notice that container creation delegate receives `IServiceCollection` interface instance, which by itself is `IList<ServiceDescriptor>`. `ServiceDescriptor` contains information about a registered service:

- 1. ImplementationFactory - if instance of service is created using factory this property would contain factory delegate.
+ 1. ImplementationFactory - if instance of a service is created using factory this property would contain the factory delegate.
- 2. ImplementationInstance - if service is represented by a know instance this property will contain it.
+ 2. ImplementationInstance - if a service is represented by a know instance this property will contain it.
- 3. ImplementationType - if instance of service is created by constructing type this property would contain type reference.
+ 3. ImplementationType - if instance of a service is created by constructing a type this property would contain the type reference.
- 4. ServiceType - type reference of a service being registered.
+ 4. ServiceType - a type reference of a service being registered.
  5. Lifetime - we'll discuss later.

 So to implement trivial case we would need to store the descriptor list and use it to return an instance from `GetService` method: